 Edible landscaping is a great way to grow your own food while maintaining a beautiful space.
-There will be a wide variety of plants you may wish to grow on your plot of land, and you will likely make choices by finding a balance of what looks beautiful and what brings the kind of produce you are hoping for in the end.
+There will be a wide variety of plants you may wish to grow on your plot of land, and you will likely make choices by finding a balance between what looks beautiful and what brings in the fruits and vegetables you want in come summer and fall.

 The Benefits of Perennial Vegetables

 There are many reasons to add perennial vegetables to your edible landscaping plans.
 One great reason is their ability to build healthy soil, due to the fact that they need not be tilled.
 They also have the ability to fertilize themselves and neighboring plants by causing nitrogen to be fixed in the soil.

 Perennial vegetables tend to be low-maintenance plants and have the ability to resist pests and severe weather.
 Even if you only have a few of these vegetables in your landscape, you will be glad you chose them.

 There are several vegetables that are perennial.
 Perennial means that the plant dies back to the ground each fall and grows again in the spring.
 These plants will be those that you don’t need to purchase every year, saving you money and time.

 Artichokes, wild leeks, and some onions are also perennial vegetables that add flavor to any table.

 Kale, with its beautiful deep green hue, is often grown as an annual but is actually a perennial vegetable.